Jardo72/AWS-Sandbox/L4-Load-Balancing/README.md

 The server involves two counters - one collecting the number of accepted connections, and the other collecting the number of handled requests.
 The first counter is incremented whenever a new connection from a client is accepted.
 The second counter is accepted whenever a request from a client is handled.
 When a request from a client is handled by a server, the server sends the following information to the client:
 - the current values of both above mentioned counters
-- information about the server process (the hostname of the host where it is running, the user under which it is running, TODO)
+- information about the server process (the hostname of the host where it is running, the user under which it is running, the start time of the server process)
+- information about both endpoints of the TCP connection (server IP address + TCP port, client IP address + TCP port)

 Single client opens a single connection to the server, sends the specified number of requests with the given periodicity, prints the responses from the server to stdout, and terminates.
 Each client generates a random UUID which serves as its unique client ID.
 This information is sent to the server as part of each request.